theidiotmachine/WA1/README.md

         1. if it can't figure it out you are full gc
         1. realistically this is what most pointers will be, so this may be a pessimisation
         1. certainly if you are passed into a virtual function, or into a function pointer, we have to gc you because who knows what will happen?
-1. structs, ptrs
+1. [ ] structs, ptrs
-    1. opt: booleans are 1 bit in structs, 32 bits on the heap
+    1. opt: booleans are 1 bit in structs, 32 bits on the heap?
-1. closure generation and usage
+1. [ ] closure generation and usage
-    1. optimisation - don't capture consts, you have all the information to roll them inline
+    1. [ ] optimisation - don't capture consts, you have all the information to roll them inline.
+This is awesome because I don't think JS can do this
-    1. right now functions are statements, not expressions, this is obviously wrong
-1. containers
+1. [ ] containers
-    1. map/foreach are macros
+    1. [ ] map/foreach are macros
+    1. [ ] more complex for loops (in, of)
-1. numbers
+1. [ ] numbers
     1. option 1 - everything is an f64 except for indexes which are i32 and the compiler figures it out
     1. option 2 - everything is a fixed width 64 bit number excecpt for other things
     1. colors are special and magic

-### Long term
 1. imports, exports
+  1. imports need to be rolled into the function index map
   1. write a linker (!)
   1. write an export format equiv to ts.d